nyanlinhtike-yc/Retail-Supply-Chain/reports/Data Exploration.md

 <img alt="d10" src="https://raw.githubusercontent.com/nyanlinhtike-yc/Retail-Supply-Chain/refs/heads/main/images/d10.png">

-What are the total sales, total profits and their profit ratio for each shipping methods?
+**What are the total sales, total profits and their profit ratio for each shipping methods**?

 > *"We are only exploring shipping methods at a high level and will not conduct further analysis on this subject, as it deviates from our main objective."*